irmo-de/xilinx-risc-v/README.md

 * generic

 If you own a CMOD-A7 board you can use the example project for this board directy otherwise choose generic.
-(For the generic project customize the included system.xdc file with a clock and a reset signal)
+(For the generic project customize the included system.xdc file with a clock and a reset signal.
+Set your FPGA type in the project settings.)

 ### Build the project